Being safer with apps

 How to check for an official app

-To check an app is official, look for the name of the publisher on the information page of the app (App Store and Play Store), and on the search page (Play Store only).
+To check an app is official, look for the name of the publisher on the information page of the app (App Store or Google Play), and on the search page (Google Play only).

-For example, when you see Commonwealth Bank of Australia as the publisher for that banking app, or Department of Human Services for the myGov Access app, you can be sure you've found the official apps.
+For example, when you see Commonwealth Bank of Australia as the publisher for that banking app, or Department of Human Services for the Express Plus Medicare app, you can be sure you've found the official apps.

 Search stores for official government apps

-You can find official government apps on the Play Store and App Store by searching for the publisher.
+You can find official government apps on Google Play or the App Store by searching for the publisher.

 Why do they want my personal details?

 It makes sense for a banking or government services app to ask for your personal details, and many apps will ask for permission to obtain your location from your phone.
-It's usually safe to agree to this, and transport apps and Google Maps, for instance, need your location to work accurately.
+It's usually safe to agree to share your location information, and transport apps and Google Maps, for instance, need your location to work accurately.

 When to give personal details